HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/migration/Cloning_without_PAA.md

 ##  Introduction

-For naming purposes, this process refers to the system you are copying from as the “source” system and the system you are copying to as the “target” system.
+For naming purposes, this process calls the system you are copying from the source system and the system you are copying to the target system.

 ## Instructions

-1. ## Install or Upgrade the Target Portal
+1. ## Installing or Upgrade ing the Target Portal

 - nstall or upgrade the target Portal to the same level as the source system.
 - Upgrade the target WebSphere Application Server (WAS) to match the source system.